 What Is a Shift Schedule

 A shift schedule is a written record of the specific span of time each employee must report to their work on a daily basis.
 The person in charge for the creation of shift schedules are team leaders and managers.
 Employee shift schedules comes in many names and forms, such as an 8 hour shift schedule, a 12 hour shift schedule, and a rotating shift schedule, it all depends on how a manager creates them.
-Managers usually create shift schedules in a weekly or monthly basis.
+Managers usually create shift schedules in a weekly or monthly schedule.
 Some of them make use of shift schedule apps, shit schedule makers, shift schedule calculators, and shift schedule templates.

 How to Create a Shift Schedule

 As a manager, you've probably made about a thousand work schedules in your career, literally that is.
 But as a manager as well, it's a no brainer that you understand the value of going back to the basics from time to time.
 So without further ado, here are some basic tips in creating shift schedules.